BEGINNER ARCANIST TANK GUIDE

 POTIONS

-Most of the time you should use Tri-Stat potions (Restore Health, Restore Stamina,
+Most of the time you should use Tri-Stat potions (Restore Health, Restore Stamina, Restore Magicka).
+They'll greatly improve your sustain.
+You can craft them by combining Columbine, Bugloss and Mountain's Flower.

 THANKS FOR READING